Overview

 It adds a task dependency from any task named

-to a task that checks the "EnvironmentOk" prerequisite.
-So, when the user runsgw bar
+barto a task that checks the "EnvironmentOk" prerequisite.
+So, when the user runsgw bar, the prerequisite is checked before thebartask runs.

 Build script blocks